-The DWL-3200AP is capable of operating in one of 3 different wireless networking modes; access point, WDS (Wireless Distribution System) with AP, or WDS mode.
+The DWL-8200AP is capable of operating in one of 3 different modes to meet your wireless networking needs.
+The DWL-8200AP can operate as an access point, or in WDS (Wireless Distribution System) with AP, or in WDS mode.

 Use less wiring, enjoy increased flexibility, save time and money with PoE (Power over Ethernet).
-With PoE, the DWL-3200AP shares power and data over the CAT5 cable, making the setup of your network less expensive and more convenient.
+With PoE, the DWL-8200AP shares power and data over the CAT5 cable, making the setup of your network less expensive and more convenient.

-An ideal solution for quickly creating and extending a wireless local area network (WLAN) in offices or other workplaces, trade shows and special events, the DWL-3200AP provides data transfers at up to 108Mbps in Super G mode when used with other D-Link AirPremier products.
-(The 802.11g standard is backwards compatible with 802.11b devices.)
+An ideal solution for quickly creating and extending a wireless local area network (WLAN) in offices or other workplaces, trade shows and special events, the DWL-8200AP provides data transfers at up to 108Mbps in Super A and Super G mode when used with other D-Link Air Premier® or Air Premier AG® products (The 802.11g standard is backwards compatible with 802.11b devices).

-WPA is offered in two flavors: Enterprise (used for corporations) and Personal (used for home users).
+WPA is offered in two flavors: Enterprise (used for corporations), and Personal (used for home users).